| Crates.io | azure_identity |

 ClientCertificateCredential |

-Authenticates a service principal using a certificate. | Service principal authentication |
+Authenticate a service principal with a certificate. |

 ClientSecretCredential |

-Authenticates a service principal using a secret. | Service principal authentication |
+Authenticate a service principal with a secret. |

-Client and management libraries listed on the Azure SDK release pagethat support Microsoft Entra authentication accept credentials from this library.
+Client and management libraries listed on the Azure SDK release page that support Microsoft Entra authentication accept credentials from this library.
 You can learn more about using these libraries in their documentation, which is available at Docs.rs.

 If you encounter bugs or have suggestions, open an issue.